May Wykle: Personal life

-May Wykle married William L. Wykle, who passed away January 2, 2019.
+May Wykle married William L. Wykle, who died January 2, 2019.
 She currently has two grandchildren, named Alexis and Larry.

 Career

 Wykle is an expert in the field of aging.
 She has conducted research in the areas of mental health, physical health, and spirituality among older adults, self-care activities of caregivers and elders, including health promotion, care-giving across the life span, HIV-related care-giving, black-versus-white caregivers and minority elder health.
-She is a fellow in the American Academy of Nursing and the Gerontological Society of America, a former Director of a Robert Wood Johnson Teaching Nursing Home Project, and a recipient of a Geriatric Mental Health Academic Award from the National Institute of Mental Health.
+She is a fellow in the American Academy of Nursing and the Gerontological Society of America, a former director of a Robert Wood Johnson Teaching Nursing Home Project, and a recipient of a Geriatric Mental Health Academic Award from the National Institute of Mental Health.
 Since joining Case Western Reserve University in 1969, she has held various teaching and research positions including a joint appointment as Director of Nursing at Hanna Pavilion of University Hospitals of Cleveland, Chairperson of Psychiatric Mental Health Nursing at the Frances Payne Bolton School of Nursing and Dean of nursing at the Francis Payne Bolton School of Nursing.

 In 1993, Wykle was a delegate and served on the Planning Committee of the White House Conference on Aging.

-Wykle was the first recipient of the "Pope Eminent Scholar" at the Rosalynn Carter Institute for Caregiving in 1999 and still serves on the Board of Directors.
+Wykle was the first recipient of the "Pope Eminent Scholar" at the Rosalynn Carter Institute for Caregivers in 1999 and still serves on the board of directors.

 In 1999, Wykle was elected President of The Honor Society of Nursing, Sigma Theta Tau International.

 In 2005, Wykle became a Director of American Red Cross's Greater Cleveland Chapter.

 In 2011, Sigma Theta Tau announced that Wykle would be inducted into the International Nurse Researcher Hall of Fame.
 In this same year, she served as the President of the Friends of the National Institute of Nursing Research.

 In the summer of 2013, Wykle stepped in as an interim dean at the Cuyahoga Community College to help the school navigate its issues with accreditation.